 Radio-Frequency Line-of-Sight Analysis (RF LOS)

-The Radio-Frequency Line-of-Sight component allows an operator to easily define the Radio-Frequency (RF) characteristics of the transmit and receive power of the Unmanned Aircraft System (UAS).
-Using a Digital Terrain Elevation Model (DTED), Kutta’s efficient RF LOS algorithm determines the vertices of a polygon, where 100% RF coverage from the Ground Control Station (GCS) to the unmanned vehicle exist.
-The vertices of the resulting area are provided in modular fashion for display on mapping applications.
-Inputs: Location of antenna, RF characteristics, environmental and terrain conditions, vehicle performance characteristics, DTED data.
-Outputs: Vertices of a polygon, STANAG 4586 private messages.
+The RF LOS component allows an operator to easily define the radio frequency (RF) characteristics of the transmitter and receiver.
+Using a Digital Terrain Elevation Data (DTED), Kutta’s efficient RF LOS algorithm determines where the unmanned aerial vehicle can be safely controlled.
+The vertices of the resulting area are provided in modular fashion for display on mapping applications or used by other autonomy services.
+Inputs: Location of antenna, RF characteristics, environmental and terrain conditions, vehicle performance characteristics, DTED.
+Outputs: Vertices of a polygon.

 Autonomous Route & Area Survey

-The Route Nomination component provides the capability to select a route or designate an area to survey.
-The algorithm determines an optimum flight plan that keeps the Air Vehicle (AV) within defined airspace restrictions, allows the AV to avoid terrain, and gathers the designated imagery based on pertinent mission planning characteristics (i.e. dwell time, image overlap, object detection size, etc).
-It then outputs a STANAG 4586 compliant flight plan and a series of payload commands that can be sent to the AV for execution.
-Inputs: Select route or Points of Interest (POI) to survey.
-Outputs: Air Vehicle (AV) stare points, and loiter points.
+This component provides the capability to select a route or designate an area to survey.
+The algorithm determines an optimum flight plan that keeps the unmanned aerial vehicle (UAV) within defined airspace restrictions, allows the UAV to avoid terrain, and gathers the designated imagery based on pertinent characteristics (i.e. dwell time, image overlap, object detection size, etc.).
+The component outputs a STANAG 4586 compliant flight plan and a series of payload commands that can be sent to the UAV for execution.
+Inputs: route or area to survey.
+Outputs: UAV flight plans and payload pointing commands.

-This component allows a user to input Restricted Operating Zones (ROZs), fly zones, and flight corridors defined by airspace management authorities.
+This component allows a user to input Restricted Operating Zones (ROZs), no fly zones (NFZ), and flight corridors defined by airspace management authorities.
 Kutta’s algorithm merges the zones and flight corridors with the RF LOS coverage to define a Safe Airspace Volume (SAV).
-The result provides a visual reference to ensure the unmanned vehicle’s flight path remains within the defined SAV.
-Inputs: Safe Airspace Zones (SAV), Restricted Operating Zones (ROZ), and Radio Frequency Light-of-Sight (RF-LOS) data.
-Outputs: Safe Airspace Volume with bounding points.
+The result provides a visual reference for the UAV operator.
+The resulting SAV can also be utilized by the auto router described above to ensure the UAV stays within the defined SAV.
+Inputs: ROZ, NFZ, RF LOS data, above ground level (AGL) clearance, DTED.
+Outputs: SAV.

-Flight Planning allows the operator to insert, delete, add, and change speed and heading of waypoints while viewing a 2D or 3D geo-rectified environment and to execute and monitor the plan.
-The UGCS also allows an operator to save and reload any previous flight plans stored on board the Ground Control Station (GCS).
+Flight Planning allows the operator to insert, delete, and modify speed and heading of waypoints while viewing a 2D or 3D geo-rectified environment.
+The flight planning supports both fixed wing and vertical takeoff and landing UAV.
+The flight planning component also allows an operator to save and reload any previous flight plans stored on board the Ground Control Station (GCS).

 MPEG Metadata Solutions